BrewPi/firmware/docs/controlbox.rst

-    type			the object type, can be 0 if not known size        the number of data and mask byte pairs data[size*2]  the value and mask to write. the byte at 2N is applied with mask 2N+1 and then written to the object's type			the actual object type
-    size        actual data size.
+    type			the object type, can be 0 if not known size        the number of data and mask byte pairs data[size*2]  the value and mask to write. the byte at 2N is applied with mask 2N+1 and then written to the object's type			the actual object type or <0 on error size        actual data size.
 Will be 0 if the id does not reference a writable value object. data[size]  current value of the data written

 Persistence